Research Interests: health insurance, health policy, medical economics, other insurance, public finance/public choice, regulation

 This course examines the structure of health care systems in different countries, focusing on financing, reimbursement, delivery systems and adoption of new technologies.
 We study the relative roles of private sector and public sector insurance and providers, and the effect of system design on cost, quality, efficiency and equity of medical services.
 Some issues we address are normative: Which systems and which public/private sector mixes are better at achieving efficiency and equity?
 Other issues are positive: How do these different systems deal with tough choices, such as decisions about new technologies?
 Our main focus is on the systems in four large, prototypical OECD countries--Germany, Canada, Japan, and the United Kingdom--and then look at other countries with interesting systems- including Italy, Chile, Singapore, Brazil, China and India.
 We draw lessons for the U.S. from foreign experience and vice versa.

-This course, co-taught with Brad Fluegel (former Executive VP of Wellpoint, Inc and current Chief Strategy Officer at Walgreens) will focus on two interrelated topics: managed care and market structure.
+This course, co-taught with Brad Fluegel, former Senior Vice President and Chief Healthcare Marketing Development officer at Walgreen Co, will focus on two interrelated topics: managed care and market structure.
 The section on managed care will cover strategic planning and marketing of managed care services, operational issues in developing a managed care network, actuarial issues, and the management of physician behavior.
 The section on health care market structure will analyze strategies of vertical integration and horizontal integration (M+As), and their attempt to alter the balance of power in local healthcare markets.
 The section will also analyze the operational issues in managing cost and quality in an integrated system, integration along the supply chain, and the performance of these systems, and the bargaining and negotiation between hospitals, physicians, and health plans.

 This course examines the structure of health care systems in different countries, focusing on financing, reimbursement, delivery systems and adoption of new technologies.
 We study the relative roles of private sector and public sector insurance and providers, and the effect of system design on cost, quality, efficiency and equity of medical services.
 Some issues we address are normative: Which systems and which public/private sector mixes are better at achieving efficiency and equity?
 Other issues are positive: How do these different systems deal with the tough choices, such as decisions about new technologies?
 Our focus first on the systems in four large, prototypical OECD countries- Germany, Canada, Japan, and the United Kingdom -and then look at other developed and emerging countries with interesting systems - including Italy, Chile, Singapore, Brazil, China and India.
 We will draw lessons for the U.S. from foreign experience and vice versa.